greven/forex/README.md

 <!-- MDOC !-->

-Full documentation can be found at https://hexdocs.pm/forex.
+Full documentation can be found at [docs].

 ## Installation